 External Agency Support

-The school has a number of external agencies attached that are available to support pupils in a number of ways that can help health and well-being.
+The school has a number of external agencies attached that are available to support students in a number of ways that can help health and well-being.
 These can be used to primarily affect academic performance or positively impact on health and wellbeing more directly.
-The agencies can be deployed to work with an individual or with families to help support pupils.
+The agencies can be deployed to work with an individual or with families to help support students.

 Advice and Support for Parents